hixio-mh/flowcrypt-mobile-core/README.md

 ```

 Responses are returned in HTTP response body as "COMBINED OUTPUT".
-All http response status codes are 200, if there is any error, it is indicated in `utf(json(response))` (see below).
+All http response status codes are 200.
+If there is any error, it is indicated in `utf(json(response))` (see below).

 ### Error responses on both iOS and Android